 Complete Tasks: An experienced criminal defense attorney, in the right circumstance, will give you tasks to complete, while your case is pending.
 Upon consulting with your attorney, you may be tasked to write a statement, take photographs of a location, get contact information for witnesses (that are not victims or prosecution witnesses), and many other potential tasks.
 It is important to speak to your attorney before investigating your case, as discussed previously.
 You should take an active role in your case as long as you are on the same page as your attorney.

 Biography: Your attorney can only articulate your life story, if he or she knows it.
-Every client that hires Cannon Law Firm is asked to put together an autobiography of the good things and the hard things that have happened in their life.
+Every client that hires CANNON & ASSOCIATES is asked to put together an autobiography of the good things and the hard things that have happened in their life.
 It does not have to be a long story, just a page or two, but part of your criminal defense attorney’s job is to tell the human side of your story, which should soften the only story the prosecutor knows.
 You can collect photographs for your attorney of different accomplishments or highlights of your life.
 In one case, my client’s photographs of before and after suffering from methamphetamine resulting in the prosecution agreeing to his being placed on probation with treatment as opposed to going to prison for many years.
 Stories matter in criminal defense and no one can help your attorney tell your story better than you.

 What can I do to prepare my case for sentencing?